kalashjain23/handsfree_sim/README.md

 Raised Hand (✋) ( left tilted ) --> Turn left and go straight as well
 Raised Hand (✋) ( right tilted ) --> Turn right and go straight as well
 Fist (✊) --> Stop

+*Note: 5 seconds of inactivity/no gesture will automatically stop the program.*
 *This package has been created and tested on Ubuntu 22.04 with ROS2 Humble.*

 ## **How to build**